kelvin-keegen/Spring_Microservices/README.md

 # Spring_Microservices
- A project showcasing microservices in Spring
+ A project showcasing microservices in Spring using Spring Boot